kunukn/react-collapse/README.md

 </style>
 ```

-Alternatively you can add it using the `transition` prop.
+Alternatively, you can add it using the `transition` prop.

 ## Installation for React 16.14+